 - Begin sewing around the peppermint with white embroidery floss.
-I started sewing by one side piece and worked my way around the mint.
+We started sewing by one side piece and worked our way around the mint.

 - Once you’ve sewn about 3/4 around the mint, stuff with Poly-Fil®.

 - Continue sewing, and once finished hide the thread.
-(See this tutorial for my tips on how to hide the thread.)
+(See this article for tips on how to hide the thread.)